Testing Your DVB Card

 Introduction

 In this section we will bypass MythTV and test the card directly.
-This is useful for debugging problems with tuning to see if it's a problem with Myth or with the card itself.
+This is useful for debugging problems with tuning and to check that the card works.

 Install the Test Software